Haumole Olakau'atu: 2025

-In round 13 of the 2025 NRL season, Olakau'atu scored two tries for Manly in their 34-6 win over Brisbane.
+In round 13 of the 2025 NRL season, Olakau'atu scored two tries for Manly in their 34–6 win over Brisbane.

 On 28 July, it was announced that he would miss the rest of the 2025 NRL season after suffering a dislocated shoulder for the second time in the season this time in Manly's heavy loss against Canterbury in round 21.

+2026

+In May, he was selected by New South Wales for game one in the 2026 State of Origin series.
+Ahead of game two, Olakau'atu was controversially omitted from the team by head coach Laurie Daley.

+He played 21 matches for Manly in the 2026 NRL season as the club finished 9th on the table.